 2. Tint Type

 There are different kinds of tint to choose from, each with a different price point.
 You can spend less by using a dyed window tint versus ceramic or carbon options, but it isn’t as high-quality.
 You will get a better result from the higher-quality automotive tint, which adds to the cost.
-At the top of the line, ceramic is the option for most luxury automobiles.
+At the top of the line, ceramic is the go-to option for most luxury automobiles.

 There’s also the brand of the automotive tint to consider.
 You will find plenty of brands that are low-cost, but you get exactly what you pay for.
-In just a few years, this cheap window tint will fade or start to pull away from the window, causing you to seek out help to have it done again.
+In just a few years, this cheap window tint will fade or start to pull away from the window, leadingyou to seek out help to have it done again.

 Does this really save you money over spending a little more upfront?
-We don’t think so, which is why it’s recommended to choose a high-quality automotive tint from a reputable brand and just pay a little more.
+I don’t think so, which is why it’s recommended to choose a high-quality automotive tint from a reputable brand and just pay a little more.
 In return, if you decide to sell your car down the road, you will get a better price for it, further increasing the value of the tinting job you had done.

 3. Tint Removal

 Most people don’t consider what has to be removed from the car windows first.
-If there is factory tint or you had the windows tinted before, it has to be removed.
+If there is factory tint, or you had the windows tinted before, it has to be removed.

 The place you take your car for auto tinting will have a dramatic impact on the cost.
 If you choose to do it yourself, you are going to save some money, but there are downsides with this route that we will discuss more in a minute.